Michelle DaSilva

 Business Owner

 Primary account holder with full authority over all access decisions.
 Delegates to others but needs confidence that controls are in place.
-Often has low platform fluency.

 Manager persona